In this article, We will discuss what is an eCommerce website, the Types of E-commerce websites/apps, and how to test an

 9) Create a lot of interrupted scenarios that generally users come across design your script very robust so that your script affords it and still runs and passes the script.

 For Example, you saved all the card information and clicked on submit due to a low charge or network issue application stuck.
 In this case, a user is notified about their transaction status through email and message to phone you should validate this email or message in a test script.

 10) Web element of an eCommerce website keeps changing so always create a manual XPath.
-Some web elements’ attributes will be the same so there will be no unique way of differentiating in such a scenario using contains () method of XPaths or scroll into view.
+Some web elements’ attributes will be the same so there will be no unique way of differentiating in such a scenario using the contains () method of XPaths or scroll into view.

 11) Automate Accessibility Testing by keyboard actions without using mouse action you definitely will come across some of the problems and fix them.
 This plays an important role in user interface testing.

-12) Tester should be carefully designed the scenario and add set-up checkpoints and insert a login script whenever it is required.
+12) The tester should carefully design the scenario add set-up checkpoints and insert a login script whenever it is required.

 13) Maintain various scripts for various modes of payment to avoid confusion.
 Check what happens if an order is canceled after payment.

 14) Performance testing on the other hand plays a very crucial role.
 The factors you need to test here are request per second, Transaction Per minute, Execution per click, the Response time of page load, duration of the task, Length of time between click and page act, and DNS lookup.

 15) Security Testing is where user trust is gained on which eCommerce is built so here you have to spend a lot of time testing on Denial-Of-Service Attacks, User Account security, Data confidentiality, content security, credit card security, disabling non-essential services, SSL Certificate Validation.

 16) Automating Localization testing is very challenging in eCommerce because of Compliance with convenience standards to support multi-lingual markets and business regions.

 By conducting thorough eCommerce website application testing, you can significantly reduce the number of errors that crop up when the website is made life for your customers/users.